EXPLORE YOUR CREATIVITY

 What is included in the price?

-Camp tuition includes all necessary supplies including journals, teaching and art supplies, use of word processing computers, and a camp t-shirt.
-Healthy camp lunches are not included and can be purchased for $30/week per student.
+Camp tuition includes all necessary supplies including journals, teaching and art supplies, use of word processing computers, a camp t-shirt, and a pizza lunch on Friday.

 How will pick-up and drop-off work?

 All parents and authorized pickups must have Page 15 issued car signs or valid IDs available for pickup.
 Specific pick-up and drop-off instructions will be announced in early May.